Compressed data structures for Heegaard splittings: Algorithms on Heegaard diagrams

-\begin{theorem}[\texttt{DO DESTABILIZATION}] One can find a trivial stabilization pair of the diagram $(T,E_T(\alpha),N_T(\beta))$ in time $O(g|T|)$ and, if found, a destabilization of the diagram can be computed in constant time. \end{theorem} \begin{proof} For each $a\in \alpha$, check the normal vectors of $N_T(\beta)$, in time $O(g\|E_T(\alpha)\|)$, for a $a$ that intersects only a single component of $\beta$ and only once.
+\begin{theorem}[\texttt{DO DESTABILIZATION}] One can find a trivial stabilization pair of the diagram $(T,E_T(\alpha),N_T(\beta))$ in time $O(g|T|)$ and, if found, a destabilization of the diagram can be computed in constant time. \end{theorem} \begin{proof} For each $a\in \alpha$, check the normal vectors of $N_T(\beta)$, in time $O(g\|E_T(\alpha)\|)$, for an $a$ that intersects only a single component of $\beta$ and only once.
 Suppose that there is such an $a$ and that $a,b$ is the detected trivial stabilization pair.
-In time $O(\|E_T(a)\|)=O(|T|)$, cut $T$ at $a$ and attach disks at the holes to have a triangulation of the surface of genus $g-1$. \end{proof}
+In time $O(\|E_T(a)\|)=O(|T|)$, cut $T$ at $a$ and attach disks to the holes, therefore giving a triangulation of the surface of genus $g-1$. \end{proof}

 \begin{theorem}[\texttt{DETECT REDUCTION}] There is an algorithm that runs in time $O(\poly(m,|T|))$ and detects whether a diagram is reducible.
 Moreover, if the diagram is reducible, it returns either an isotopic pair of $a\in \alpha$ and $b\in \beta$, or a separating curve $s$. \end{theorem}